Enter your zip to

 • Rectangular shaped walk-in shower: 60” x 30” or 60” x 42”

-For a walk-in shower, professionals recommend no smaller than 36” by 36” to ensure there is ample space.
+Professional shower installers recommend a walk-in shower size of 36 inches by 36 inches at the smallest to ensure there is ample space.
 Square shaped walk-in showers are often considered the most space-conscious.
-However, if you are looking to add a shower bench, a rectangular shower might be the better option for you.
+However, if you are looking to add a shower bench, a rectangular shower is probably a better option.

 walk in shower